 Carefully Constructed Portfolio of Diversified Senior Secured, Floating Rate Loans.
 Our portfolio has been defensively constructed, exhibits strong credit quality, generates stable risk-adjusted returns and allows us to generate meaningful investment income, and consequently dividend income, for our stockholders.
-We have invested approximately \$3.6 billion since our inception in directly originated middle market loans.
+We have invested approximately \$3.4 billion since our inception in directly originated middle market loans.
 Our portfolio is highly diversified by borrower, industry sector, sponsor relationships and other metrics.
-As of December 31, 2017, we had a portfolio of 107 investments in 90 portfolio companies across 28 industries and 57 unique sponsors.
-As of December 31, 2017, approximately 99.3% of our debt investments bore interest at floating rates, subject to interest rate floors, and 77.8% of our portfolio was invested in first lien debt investments (including 12.1% first lien/last out loans).
+As of September 30, 2017, we had a portfolio of 108 investments in 92 portfolio companies across 29 industries and 59 unique sponsors.
+As of September 30, 2017, approximately 98.8% of our debt investments bore interest at floating rates, subject to interest rate floors, and 75.9% of our portfolio was invested in first lien debt investments (including 11.7% first lien/last out loans)

 Strategic Relationships.
 Our strategic relationships enhance our ability to provide full financing solutions to our borrowers, which results in our being able to generate optimal economics, significant access to diligence and control over documentation terms.
 Additionally, these relationships further strengthen our origination platform and ability to develop creative financing solutions to invest through the capital structure based on where we believe the best risk-adjusted return opportunities reside.
-Our Investment Adviser's strategic relationship with Madison Capital, a leading middle market senior lender with approximately \$8.7 billion of AUM as of December 31, 2017, allows us to offer a full unitranche financing solution.
+Our Investment Adviser's strategic relationship with Madison Capital, a leading middle market senior lender with approximately \$8.4 billion of AUM as of September 30, 2017, allows us to offer a full unitranche financing solution.
 This product provides middle market companies with certainty for financing without syndication risk and generates attractive risk-adjusted returns on these investments for our stockholders.
 Madison Capital provides the first lien/first out portion of the unitranche loan, which allows us to provide the first lien/last out portion.
-Collectively, we and Madison Capital have provided over \$1.1 billion (before any repayments or exits) of unitranche loans to middle market companies.
+Collectively, we and Madison Capital have provided over \$1.145 billion (before any repayments or exits) of unitranche loans to middle market companies.
 The relationship has been extremely successful, and we frequently invest alongside Madison Capital on a variety of investment opportunities (in addition to unitranche loans).

-Separately, Credit Fund, our strategic joint venture with Credit Partners, primarily invests in first lien loans of middle-market companies.
-Since its inception and through December 31, 2017, Credit Fund has provided over \$1.2 billion (before any repayments or exits) of senior secured loans.
+Separately, Credit Fund, our strategic joint venture with a large Canadian pension fund, primarily invests in first lien loans of middle market companies.
+Since its inception and through September 30, 2017, Credit Fund has provided \$986.5 million (before any repayments or exits) of senior secured loans.
 This joint venture provides us with an enhanced first lien loan product for certain transactions, thus further increasing our deal flow, and results in an increased number of borrowers in our portfolio, which provides strategic benefits as we build incumbent positions for future growth and investment opportunity.